PSLmodels/PCI-Crackdown/README.md

 For details about the methodology and findings of this project, please see the following research paper:

 - Chan, Julian TszKin and Weifeng Zhong.
-2019.
-"Predicting Authoritarian Crackdowns: A Machine Learning Approach" (coming soon).
+2020.
+"Predicting Authoritarian Crackdowns: A Machine Learning Approach"  [Mercatus Working Paper](https://www.mercatus.org/publications/technology-and-innovation/predicting-authoritarian-crackdowns) (latest version available [here](https://policychangeindex.org/Authoritarian_Crackdowns.pdf)).

 Disclaimer